ernzkyj/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/README.md

-The repository here will contain the Daily projects I did over the course of 100 days.
+The repository here contain the daily projects I did over the course of 100 days.
 Contains python codes